open-eats/OpenEats/CONTRIBUTING.md

    ```

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
-    with a clear title and description against the `dev` branch`.
+    with a clear title and description against the `master` branch`.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to
 license your work under the same license as that used by the project.